Find a Lawyer

 In finding eligibility for asylum, the Court held that Petitioner, a homosexual from Mexico who was forced by a police officer to perform sex acts, was subjected to past persecution. (

 CA9 Finds that IJ Must Not Ignore Inconsistencies Simply Because They Weaken an Asylum Claim

 The Court found that its cases do not mandate that an IJ ignore repeated and blatant inconsistencies that weaken a claim for asylum. (

 AILA Doc.
 No. 05090961.

 CA9 Rules Against Family Firmly Resettled in Canada in Effort to Discourage Forum Shopping

-The Court held that a family who abandoned its refugee application in Canada after residing there for 4 years, who enjoyed free health care, public schooling and work authorization, was presumed to be firmly resettled.
+The Court held that a family who abandoned its refugee application in Canada after residing there for 4 years, was presumed to be firmly resettled.
 The Court found that forum shopping undermined the integrity of the international asylum regime. (

 Maharaj v.
 Gonales